Rutgers - New Jersey Medical School

 Vascular Surgery Fellowship

 University Hospital, Newark, NJ.
 University Hospital is a 519-bed facility and the primary teaching hospital for Rutgers -New Jersey Medical School and its associated residency and fellowship training programs.
 It is the site of the Level 1 Trauma Center for the northern half of New Jersey.
 There are approximately 9,000 surgical admissions each year and 6,500 surgical procedures are performed in the 14 operating rooms.
 The vascular surgery staff have privileges to perform endovascular diagnostic and interventional procedures within the operating rooms and cardiac catheterization laboratories.
-At this quaternary care, academic referral center, our fellows are exposed to a wide array of vascular surgery problems ranging from common, everyday operations to complex open and endovascular reconstructions.
-The vascular surgery service clinic is run by the vascular surgery fellow, under supervision by a faculty vascular surgeon, and will afford the trainee the opportunity to take a patient through all phases of perioperative care
+At this quaternary care, academic referral center, our fellows and residents are exposed to a wide array of vascular surgery problems ranging from common, everyday operations to complex open and endovascular reconstructions.
+The vascular surgery service clinic is run by the vascular surgery fellow and residents, under supervision by a faculty vascular surgeon, and will afford the trainee the opportunity to take a patient through all phases of perioperative care

 Newark Beth Israel Medical Center.
 Newark Beth Israel Medical Center, a major affiliate of RWJBarnabas Health System is a 665-bed quaternary care, teaching hospital that provides comprehensive health care for the region.
 Staffed with more than 800 physicians, 3200 employees, and 150 volunteers, the hospital is ready to provide the highest quality care to the patients.
 Newark Beth Israel is home to one of the nation's 10 largest heart transplant centers, RWJBarnabas Health's Heart Failure Treatment and Transplant Program; New Jersey's only Advanced Lung Disease and Transplant Program; and a Valve Center that performs more cardiac valve procedures, including minimally invasive trans-catheter aortic valve replacements (TAVRs), than any other center in the state.
 In addition to the operating room and cath lab, vascular surgeons routinely perform cases in the state of the art Hybrid room including complex cases such as Fenestrated endovascular aortic aneurysm repair and TCAR.